GABO1423/Mupen64Plus-Next-XboxOne/README.md

 Besides the changes listed above, nothing else was changed from the Mupen64Plus-Next source code.
 Since ANGLE can be kind of a performance bottleneck, I do not recommend using this core outside of the intended use case of Xbox Series consoles with RetroArch installed.

+You can download a pre-compiled core from the [Pre-Compiled Builds](https://github.com/GABO1423/Mupen64Plus-Next-XboxOne/tree/Series-Consoles/Pre-Compiled%20Builds) directory.

 **NOTE: USING GLIDEN64 WITH THIS CORE WILL NOT WORK ON XBOX ONE SYSTEMS!
 YOU WILL BE GREETED BY A BLACK SCREEN WITH AUDIO.
 If you have an Xbox One system, use the [master](https://github.com/GABO1423/Mupen64Plus-Next-XboxOne) branch instead.**

 **Click [here](https://github.com/GABO1423/Mupen64Plus-Next-XboxOne/blob/master/README-original.md) to read the original Mupen64Plus-Next README file.**